zoomsphere/ngx-store/README.md

       @LocalStorage() @CookieStorage({prefix: '', key: 'user_id'}) userId: string = '';
       // it will be stored in a cookie named ${prefix}user_workspaces for 24 hours
       @CookieStorage({key: 'user_workspaces', expires: new Date(new Date().getTime() + 24 * 60 * 60 * 1000)}) userWorkspaces = [];
+      // the value will be transferred from localStorage's "location" key
+      @LocalStorage({key: 'myLocation', migrateKey: 'location'}) myLocation: string = '';

       constructor() {
         this.viewCounts++;